Free kick (association football): Procedure

 Often several players (red) will line up for a free kick, so as to mask their intentions to the defending team (blue).

 Signal

-The referee signals an indirect free kick by raising the arm vertically above the head; a direct free kick is signaled by extending the arm horizontally.
-A popular method for identifying the different signals is that, for indirect free kicks, the referee holds his hand above his head, creating the letter "I", for an indirect free kick.
+The referee signals an indirect free kick by raising the arm vertically above the head; a direct free kick is signalled by extending the arm horizontally.
+A mnemonic is that the referee's raised arm resembles the letter "I", for "indirect".

 Location

 The free kick is taken from the place where the infringement occurred, with the following exceptions: